zirroneous/ciat-lonbarde-diy/README.md

 they're nice skiff size, with plenty of wiggle room inside at 2 inch tall.

+## the files

+are done in illustrator, and separated by layers. meaning, if you want to reproduce this work, all the vector data is there. once each design is verified, i'll export an **.svg** with only the panel border and hole placement.

 ### caveats

 i've taken liberties in interpreting some of these circuits. some concepts aren't practical, probably, and some require mods to the original circuit. i'll be fleshing out the info as i go, but for now, consider me another skeleton on the road to understanding the strange and beautiful synth-building work of peter blasser.